 Once blue-green algae appears, it’s more likely to reappear in the same body of water.

 If you think you see blue-green algae, you should treat it as potentially toxic.
 Report it to your local Department of Environment and Climate Change office or call 1-877-936-8476.

-The Department of Environment and Climate Change will share through social media reported blue-green algae in public drinking water supplies and popular lakes.
-This will help people be aware and careful to protect their family and pets.
+The Department of Environment and Climate Change publishes a list of potential blue-green algae blooms online and shares new reports on social media.
 In the case of public drinking water supplies, an inspector will visually confirm the presence of blue-green algae and work directly with the water supply owner.